-Underwater wildlife photography can provide you with close-up opportunities of animals and creatures that other people don’t often see.
+Underwater wildlife photography can provide close-up opportunities of animals and creatures that other people don’t often see.

 Nowhere else can you approach so many different animals in the same environment.
 One of the biggest things to consider here is the light.

-Ambient light is a great source of light, but it works best close to the surface.
+Ambient light is a great light source, but it works best close to the surface.
 Artificial lighting allows you to go to deeper depths.

 Read more about how to get started in underwater wildlife photography.

-Obviously, do not get into the water without finding a way to protect all of your camera gear.
+Obviously, do not get into the water without finding a way to protect all your camera gear.
 That would be a very expensive mistake.

 Camera housings are not cheap.
 They need time and knowledge to maintain, but they are necessary items.